WebOrigami/docs/src/content/language/tutorial.md

 That copies all the virtual files defined inside `site.ori` into a real folder called `build`.

-<span class="tutorialStep"></span> In the files Explorer, click the `build` folder on the left side of the Code window and view the files it contains.
+<span class="tutorialStep"></span> On the left side of the Code window, expand the `build` folder in the list of files on the left and view the files it contains.

 In addition to copies of the real files in the `assets` and `images` folders, the `build` folder now contains real copies of all the virtual files you defined in `site.ori`: